 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
 To see other pages, use the menu on the side of your screen.

-Different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Your care plan may also include treatment for symptoms and side effects, an important part of your care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-For patients with a localized GIST, surgery is the standard treatment and should be performed whenever possible.
+For patients with localized GIST, surgery is the standard treatment and should be performed whenever possible.
 Often the tumor can be completely removed through surgery.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about cancer surgery.
+A surgical oncologist is a doctor who specializes in treating cancer by surgery.

 To remove the entire tumor, it is possible that the surgeon may have to remove parts of nearby organs, depending on the tumor’s location.
 The removal of lymph nodes is not generally needed because GISTs do not often spread to the lymph nodes.
 A tumor that cannot be removed using surgery is called unresectable.
 The doctor will then recommend a different type of treatment.

 The usual dose of imatinib is 400 milligrams (mg) daily.
 For some patients, the dose may be raised to 800 mg daily, especially for those who have an exon 9 genetic mutation in the KIT gene.
 This mutation may occur when the tumor starts in the small bowel or colon.

-Learn more about targeted treatments .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.

-Radiation therapy is not often used for GISTs; however, it may be used as a palliative treatment to relieve pain, such as bone pain, or to stop bleeding.
+Radiation therapy is not often used for to treat people with GIST.
+However, it may be used as a palliative treatment to relieve pain, such as bone pain, or to stop bleeding.
 Radiation therapy may damage healthy cells as well as tumor cells.
-Side effects from radiation therapy include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
+Side effects from radiation therapy include: tiredness, mild skin reactions, upset stomach, and loose bowel movements.

 Getting care for symptoms and side effects

 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as drug therapy, surgery, and radiation therapy.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as drug therapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
-Learn more about palliative care .

 For most patients, a diagnosis of metastatic tumor is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.